A Unified FPT Framework for Crossing Number Problems: Introduction

 \subparagraph{Comparison with the state of the art.}

 Our main contribution is a convenient, versatile, and unified framework capturing a very general class of crossing number variants while giving \FPT\ algorithms.
-In particular, as listed above, we get new \FPT\ results for several~established variants and their generalizations (to surfaces, or by combining the features of multiple variants).
-It is conceivable that some of the variants newly covered by our framework could be proved \FPT\ using other techniques, perhaps the (very powerful) metatheorem of Courcelle, as already used in \cite{DBLP:journals/jcss/Grohe04,DBLP:conf/compgeom/HammH22,patterncrossing24,DBLP:journals/corr/abs-2412-13092}.
+In particular, as listed above, we obtain new \FPT\ results for several~established variants and their generalizations (to surfaces, or by combining the features of multiple variants).
+It is conceivable that some of the variants newly covered by our framework could be proved \FPT\ using other techniques, perhaps Courcelle's powerful metatheorem, as already used in \cite{DBLP:journals/jcss/Grohe04,DBLP:conf/compgeom/HammH22,patterncrossing24,DBLP:journals/corr/abs-2412-13092}.
 However, such developments are extremely delicate even in isolated variants and lead to hard-to-describe algorithms.
 Indeed, first, checking a given drawing and counting its crossings must be formalized in the MSO$_2$ logic of graphs, which usually needs heavy tricks tailored to the specific case; second, there remains the specific and often highly nontrivial treewidth reduction step to be done.
 So far, such approaches have been successful only in the case of the plane.

 Moreover, all approaches using Courcelle's theorem inherently come with a high computati\-onal cost.
-Indeed, they result in algorithms with a huge multi-level exponential dependence in the parameter~$r$; for instance, it is an exponential tower of height at least four in the case of \cite{DBLP:journals/jcss/Grohe04} and three in the case of \cite{DBLP:conf/stoc/KawarabayashiR07}, see the discussion in~\cite{Cr-SODA25}.
-In contrast, our algorithms are singly exponential in a polynomial in~$r$.
+Indeed, they result in algorithms with a huge multi-level exponential dependency in the parameter~$r$; for instance, it is an exponential tower of height at least four in the case of \cite{DBLP:journals/jcss/Grohe04} and three in the case of \cite{DBLP:conf/stoc/KawarabayashiR07}, see the discussion in~\cite{Cr-SODA25}.
 Also, while Courcelle's theorem itself runs in linear time in the size~$n$ of the input graph, the necessary treewidth reduction step requires quadratic time, if not more, in the known approaches for the non-traditional crossing numbers.
-Our algorithms have a quadratic dependence in~$n$, and the only bottleneck to a linear-time dependence is the quadratic runtime of the current best embeddability algorithm~\cite{cm-faeg2-24}.
+In contrast, we obtain quadratic \FPT\ algorithms with a singly exponential dependency in the parameters, and alternative linear \FPT\ algorithms with unspecified dependency in the parameters.
+Furthermore, any improved algorithm for the embeddability problem~\cite{cm-faeg2-26} (or to the irrelevant vertex algorithm by Golovach, Kolliopoulos, Stamoulis, and Thilikos~\cite{gkst-fivlt-25}, used in the linear-time algorithm) would automatically speed up our algorithms.